 In an effort to reduce those monthly costs, some homeowners may opt to fork over 20 percent of the home’s price as a down payment.
 They’ll avoid monthly PMI payments, but that upfront spend is now significantly higher.
 In the average home cost example above, the down payment would approach nearly $60,000.
 And that’s just for the average price of an American house.

 The down payment doesn’t consider closing costs either.
 Buying a home means you’ll have a variety of other expenses, including application and underwriting fees, mortgage broker fees, credit reports, prepaid interest and discount points.

 And if you’re buying a fixer upper?
 A seller may give you some leeway on certain repairs—for example, they might offer to cover some or all of the costs of an air conditioner or heater that’s due to be replaced.
 However, the majority of home renovations will come out of your wallet.

 Renting a house won’t eliminate all of those upfront costs entirely.
 Like apartment dwellers, home renters will have to pay first and last month’s rent at signing, application fees and security deposits, which may also include fees from certain payment methods.

 However, you’re still far more likely to save thousands to tens of thousands of dollars in down payments and closing costs if you choose renting over buying a home.

-Renting over buying gives you more flexibility with location
+Renting gives you more flexibility with location

 According to Gallup, about 45% of American workers have a remote work setup, either part-time or full-time.
 Of those, one in four employees exclusively works remotely.
 As a result, several people have started considering exploring other places to live, where the cost of living is lower and rent, food and entertainment are more affordable.